 Disregarding the safety aspects for both the car seat and child, it’s far saner to travel with the car seat than without.
 Yes, it’s something extra to bring through the airport and install, but that’s not the bulk of travel, generally.
 Think about how much easier it will be for you to care for your child by handing them things in their own seat and not balancing them on your lap along with all their toys and snacks (which will inevitably fall on the floor and need to be retrieved) and your own items.

 Caregivers often ask about the safety of the CARES airplane harness.
 The problem with the CARES is that it really only fits children on the larger end of its 44 lb weight limit.
 It does nothing to reposition the lap belt, and smaller toddlers can easily slip right under it.
 However, its 40 inch height limit means that only a very small number of children will be at a height and weight where it works.
 It is a viable option for this small subset of children, but only if you will not need to bring a car seat to your destination.

-We are excitedly anticipating the FAA approval of the Ride Safer Travel Vest, which will function as an appropriate restraint both on an aircraft and in a vehicle for 3-8 year olds.
+We remain hopeful for FAA approval of the Ride Safer Travel Vest, which will function as an appropriate restraint both on an aircraft and in a vehicle for 3-8 year olds.

 If your child regularly rides in a booster seat, our advice is to travel with a backless booster seat.
 The child can bring it on board as a carry on item, which ensures it will not be lost or damaged.
 If you would prefer they ride in a high back booster at your destination, you can pack the high back portion of the seat in your luggage, just make sure it is well packed to avoid any damage.
 Other great backless booster seat options to consider for travel are the Graco TurboBooster TakeAlong, the Chicco GoFit, and the BubbleBum.

 From the FAA: FAA Child Safety